 The current indictment, the United States versus Jeffrey Epstein, which is not bound by Epstein’s non-prosecution clause with the Southern District of Florida, does not include any details from or allusions to these corollary cases.

-Many have speculated, however, that the main outcome of Epstein’s trial will be its indictment of some of the powerful individuals in Epstein’s extensive network who may have been conspirators or been otherwise aware of the trafficking scheme.
+Many have speculated, however, that the main outcome of Epstein’s trial will be its indictment of some of the powerful individuals in Epstein’s extensive network who may have been conspirators or otherwise aware of the trafficking scheme.